 New and Expanded Orlando Hotels & Resorts

-You can experience the romance of Spanish Colonial Mexico at this Walt Disney World® Resort property, which is undergoing a two-year renovation to add a 15-story tower and 500 additional guest rooms.
+You can experience the romance of Spanish Colonial Mexico at Disney's Coronado Springs Resort, a Walt Disney World® Resort property that is undergoing a two-year renovation to add a 15-story tower and 500 additional guest rooms.
 Once work is complete, it will also boast a rooftop restaurant and lounge providing panoramic views of Disney's famous nighttime fireworks.

 The resort remains open for business while the refurbishments are ongoing, and construction noise isn't audible from guest rooms before 9 a.m. daily.
 Current amenities include a spa, a fitness facility, recreational activities, and a pool area with a 50-foot replica of a Mayan pyramid and a waterslide.

-Located in Orlando's vibrant International Drive tourism district, this newly expanded resort features 653 attractively furnished rooms in a tropical setting.
+Located in Orlando's vibrant International Drive tourism district, the newly expanded Avanti Palms Resort and Conference Center features 653 attractively furnished rooms in a tropical setting.
 And speaking of tropical, the venue's pool facilities include zero-entry access, a children's splash zone and a sandy beach area.

 You'll have two distinct guest experiences to choose from when staying here.
-Tower Suites offer views of Universal's Volcano Bay water park and the International Drive skyline.
+Tower Suites offer views of Universal's Volcano Bay water park at Universal Orlando Resort and the International Drive skyline.
 If you opt for Garden Suites, you'll have poolside accommodations and easy access to all amenities.
 Onsite dining, a lounge and a fitness facility are also available.

-One of Orlando's newest resorts is home to one of our newest ways to have fun in the water: the Surfari Water Park, featuring dual water slides, a zero-entry pool, kids' activities, a 695-foot lazy river and a FlowRider Double Surf Simulator.
+One of Orlando's newest resorts, The Grove Resort & Water Park is home to one of our newest ways to have fun in the water: the Surfari Water Park, featuring dual water slides, a zero-entry pool, kids' activities, a 695-foot lazy river and a FlowRider Double Surf Simulator.
 The Grove also has a spa, a fitness facility, a lounge and upscale dining.

 All told, the resort has 878 residential-style suites in two- and three-bedroom configurations with full kitchens, multiple bathrooms, and even washers and dryers, resulting in true homes away from home.
 They're located about 10 minutes from Walt Disney World.